 It’s a smart move for an organization to have a social media strategy.
-But in many-an-organization’s rush to develop one, some are actually setting themselves up for long-term social media failure.
+But in many-an-organization’s rush to develop one, some may be setting themselves up for long-term social media failure.
 This week’s Know Your Own Bone Fast Facts video is about what divides the successful strategies from the unsuccessful ones.

 A branding study needs to come first.

 Before an organization can even think about a social media strategy, it must first know what it stands for, why it exists, and who is most essential to its long-term success.
-It’s critical to deploy (or initiate) a branding study before carrying out any kind of engagement initiative.
+It is beneficial to deploy (or initiate) a branding study before carrying out any kind of engagement initiative.
 It is the foundation upon which your organization creates connections with visitors, members, donors, supporters, volunteers, and evangelists.
-This kind of information is so important that our IMPACTS team has its own Chief Brand Strategist (His name is Wayne Buder and he rocks hardcore, BTW) who helps us help visitor-serving organizations.

-Like any museum-loving millennial, I like to think that I can do a fair number of things and that digital engagement is critical for success (because data suggest that social media really is critical for success and driving visitation).
-The truth is that while digital engagement is extremely important, it’s simply not possible to carry out effectively if your organization doesn’t have a grasp on who it is – inside and out.
+Data suggest that social media really is critical for success and driving visitation.
+The truth is that while digital engagement is extremely important, it is simply not possible to carry out effectively if your organization doesn’t have a grasp on who it is – inside and out.

 What is a branding study?